-The blog lives!
-Been slow to post but here is a great project we just finished for Manuel Zeitlin Architects in Nashville of their recently completed KIPP college prep campus.
+Excited to hear Manuel Zeitlin Architects won an AIA for their KIPP college prep campus.
 The site was originally a family homestead (in fact, the family graveyard still rests within a stone throw from the rear of the building) which influenced the exterior design via overhangs and materials typically associated with barns of the era which were removed before construction.
 Capturing the exterior was all about showing off the use of the layering structures to control light throughout the day.
 We shot the interiors to showcase the use of bold colors to make the space more interactive, along with moments that reveal the relationship with external surroundings.

 All in, a fun project to shoot and we came up with some fantastic images!
 Still working with the Fujifilm GFX combined with Hasselblad 50mm and shift adapter, Canon 24mm Tilt-Shift, and Mamiya 110mm.